Jon-109/Cadence-Boot-Camp/Chapter3Day1.md

 ## 4. Can a resource be created in a script or transaction (assuming there isn't a public function to create one)?

-### *No a rsource cannot be created a script or transacition.
+### *No a resource cannot be created a script or transacition.
 A resource can only be created in the contract.*

 ## 5. What is the type of the resource below?